 - Middle Ages (500-1500 AD) saw people generally living in one big room with little need for internal doors.
 But for safety from raiding soldiers households secured themselves and their belongings by barring the external doorway with heavy beams of oak.
 During the day doors were left open to allow for ventilation for fires and cooking.
 Locks were not in general use during this period due to expense.

 - From the late 1500's, Royals and wealthy gentry built palaces and homes with individual rooms.
 Doors for privacy were made from woven tapestries initially, and then wooden doors came into general use, hung from basic hand-forged strap hinges.
 Prior to the invention of martice locks, bolts were used and these were fixed into stonework.
 The poor still used textile hangings and rudimentary wooden partitions, but as the centuries progressed, and with improvements in the mass production of items, the less affluent were able to afford a range of door furniture, including metalwork door latches.

-- The modern era, from the Industrial Revolution onwards, saw the rise of mass manufacturing.
-As the price and available options for door knobs and handles came down, many more poeple could afford to update their homes.
+- The modern era, from the Industrial Revolution onwards, saw the rise of mass manufacturing and consumerism.
+As handle and knob prices came down, more people could afford to update their homes.
 It was during this period of history when handles and door knobs became an essential practical feature.

 What did people use before door handles?

 Before door knobs and handles were invented, people used a bolt or a lock to keep a door shut.
 Only the wealthy could afford a lock and key.
-Most people used a latch-string - making a small hole in a door and threading a leather thong or string through, which could then be looped around a wooden bar.
+Most people used a latch-string, which involved making a small hole in a door and threading a leather thong or string through, which was then looped around a wooden bar.

 First Locking Door Knob

 Door Furniture as Decoration

 The Beehive Door Knobs design is originally from the Georgian era.
 Beehive door knobs were used widely in Georgian and Victorian homes.
 These wooden knobs and antique brass knobs are perfect for period properties and they also work well in modern homes wanting to inject some vintage detail.